spatie/laravel-model-cleanup/README.md

 All models that you want to clean up must implement the `GetsCleanedUp`-interface.
 In the required `cleanUp`-method you can specify a query that selects the records that should be deleted.

-Let's say you have a model called `NewsItem`, that you would like to  cleaned up.
+Let's say you have a model called `LogItem`, that you would like to  cleaned up.
 In this case your model could look like this:

 ``` php
 use Spatie\ModelCleanup\GetsCleanedUp;